DangaRanga/info2180-lab2/README.md

-# info2180-lab2
+# INFO2180 Lab 2

-Lab 2 for the course INFO2180 - Dynamic Web Development I
+This is Lab 2 for Jason Gayle